Processor direct slot: Power Macintosh PDS (PowerPC 601)

 First generation Power Macintosh systems with NuBus architecture, such as the 6100, 7100, and 8100, included a PDS that was used for high-speed AV cards.
 It was later used by third-party manufacturers to support PowerPC G3 and G4 upgrades.

 PowerPC daughtercard slot

 High-end second generation Power Macintosh systems with PCI architecture, such as the 7500 through 9600, had their PowerPC 601 and 604 processors on daughtercards which could be swapped out for PowerPC G3 and G4 upgrades.

 PowerPC cache slot

 Mid-range Power Macintosh systems based on PowerPC 603e processors with PCI architecture, such as the 5400, 5500, and 6360 through 6500, featured an L2 cache slot which provided direct access to the CPU.
 This allowed enterprising third-party manufacturers to build PowerPC G3 upgrades for this slot.

-More recent Macs have such high processor speeds that a PDS would not be practical and instead adopted PCIe and Thunderbolt.
+More recent Macs have such high processor speeds that a PDS would not be practical and instead adopted PCIe and Thunderbolt (interface).
 The last implementation resembling such a slot by Apple is the processor tray connector in the 2009 to 2012 Mac Pros.
 More recent models have had Intel Xeon processors socketed directly to the logic board.